Probability: Types of Events

 Example: Drawing 2 Cards from a Deck

 After taking one card from the deck there are less cards available, so the probabilities change!

-Let's say you are interested in the chances of getting a King.
+Let's look at the chances of getting a King.

 For the 1st card the chance of drawing a King is 4 out of 52